 The Gesu church's construction was completed in 1633 and it is known to be the most architecturally important church in the city today.
 The church has marbles used both on the floors as well as on the walls, which is believed to have started the famous Baroque style of architecture in Sicily for which it gained international importance.

-The cathedral has been standing tall in Palermo since centuries and its fame comes from the fact that Frederick II, Barbarossa's son who died in 1250 has been buried at the cathedral and his sarcophagus has been dyed in the imperial purple color.
+The cathedral has been standing tall in Palermo for centuries and its fame comes from the fact that Frederick II, Barbarossa's son who died in 1250, has been buried at the cathedral and his sarcophagus has been dyed in the imperial purple color.